hpgrahsl/kryptonite-for-kafka/docs/configuration.md

 Controls how complex fields (`ARRAY`, `MAP`, `STRUCT`, and `ROW` types) are processed.

 !!! note
     This setting is only available for the Apache Kafka Connect SMT and the Quarkus Funqy HTTP Service.
-However, the UFDs in the module integrations for Apache Flink and ksqlDB offer similar capabilities directly when applying them.
+However, the UDFs in the module integrations for Apache Flink and ksqlDB offer similar capabilities directly when applying them.

 | Value | Description |
 |---|---|